data-mechanics/course-2016-spr-proj/jgyou/README.md

 TBD

 Projections from the City of Boston's 2014 report on ["Aging in Boston"] (https://www.cityofboston.gov/images_documents/4-14%20UMASS%20Aging%20Report_tcm3-44127.pdf) indicate that by 2030, about 20% of Bostonian residents will be age 60 or older.
+Boston has demonstrated its commitment to its older residents by [joining] (http://www.cityofboston.gov/news/default.aspx?id=6600) the World Health Organization's Age Friendly Cities Network.

 The 2015 United States of Aging Survey, conducted by the National Council on Aging, found that [concerns] (https://www.ncoa.org/news/usoa-survey/2015-results/) among adults aged 60 and older and the professionals who worked with them included physical health, affordable housing, and mental wellbeing.